 Self love is not always number one on the priority list, but it's arguably the key to becoming the best version of yourself.
 Take a moment to reflect on how much time and effort you put into making your friends, family, and animals feel loved.
-Imagine if you spent half as much energy filling your own cup with self love.
+Imagine if you spent half as much energy filling your own cup.
 You'd be unstoppable in creating the life you desire to live and becoming the best version of yourself!
-Here are 7 simple ways you can commit to self love and embrace your true self.
+Here are 7 simple ways you can commit to loving your true self.

 1. Accept a compliment